milos-p-lab/VB6-on-Windows-11/README.md

 - Required OCX/DLL files (e.g. `mscomctl.ocx`, `msstkprp.dll`)
 - Registration scripts (`.reg`, `.bat`) that ensure VB6 components work properly
 - Double Agent runtime to enable applications relying on MS Agent
-- Optional command-line tool `delaycmd.exe` for launching processes with a delay

 All actions are performed locally on your machine — no system-level installations or persistent changes beyond what's required for VB6 to function.